lidofinance/lido-improvement-proposals/LIPS/lip-38.md

     - Phase 1 — cover regular **withdrawal-queue demand**.
     - Phase 2 — issue **forced validator exits**.
     - Phase 3 — add **active rebalancing** within CMv2.
 Phase 3 is optional and can be switched off (leaving only Phases 1–2).
-2. **The Oracle reports the ordered withdrawal request intentions on-chain, where they are appended to a single FIFO queue in the ValidatorWithdrawalsQueue contract.**
+2. **The Oracle reports the ordered withdrawal request intentions on-chain, where they are appended to a single FIFO queue in the `ValidatorWithdrawalsQueue` contract.**
-3. **Anyone can execute queued intentions.** A permissionless handle pops them one by one and submits each as an actual partial (PWR) or full (FWR) withdrawal request to the EIP-7002 predeploy, paying the per-request fee.
+3. **Anyone can execute queued intentions.** A permissionless handle on the `ValidatorWithdrawalsQueue` pops them one by one and submits each as an actual partial (PWR) or full (FWR) withdrawal request to the EIP-7002 predeploy, paying the per-request fee.

 An **`enablePartialWithdrawals` / `disablePartialWithdrawals` switch** can turn partial withdrawals off, making VEBO create FWRs only. `ExitRequested` events for FWRs let an Ejector fulfill them through voluntary exits without EIP-7002 fees.